 Carl and Ellie dream of visiting Paradise Falls in “Up,” and you can travel to the waterfalls that inspired the place in the film.
 Doesn’t this picture remind you of the iconic scene from the movie when Carl, Russell, and Dug finally make it to Paradise Falls?
 Start your own vacation bucket list and add this location to the top!

 The Kingdom of Arendelle from “Frozen” was inspired by the villages and scenery of the Norwegian Fjords.
 You can travel to these breathtaking destinations that inspired the home of Disney’s snow queen.
 We recommend going in the summer when there is the most daylight and least snow!

 Want to book a trip to see these amazing destinations?

 You can visit so many of the places on this list, including Neuschwanstein Castle in Germany and the Fjords in Norway, by booking an Adventures by Disney vacation!
 Adventures by Disney is a fantastic way to see the world through a magical lens.
 These trips can take you to destinations like these that inspired so many of your favorite films and theme park attractions.
-If you’re interested in learning more about Adventures by Disney or you want a no-obligation quote for a vacation, click here to contact an Authorized Disney Vacation Planner at Destinations to Travel.
+If you’re interested in learning more about Adventures by Disney or you want a no-obligation quote for a vacation, click here to contact an Authorized Disney Vacation Planner at Academy Travel.